-The fourth stage, the longest at 93km, on 'Andalucia Day' bank holiday (Wednesday) in the Sierra de Córdoba: climbing the Reventón, Trasierra, and descending by Monte Cobre, climbing Santa María de Trasierra and decending into Cordoba.
+The fourth stage, the longest at 93km, on 'Andalucia Day' bank holiday (Wednesday) was in the Sierra de Córdoba: climbing the Reventón, Trasierra, and descending by Monte Cobre, climbing Santa María de Trasierra and decending into Cordoba.

-The sixth and final stage of 70km is in the centre of Cordoba next to the canal del Guadalmellato and climb the Canchuelapara and pass through Trasierra, Las Jaras and Los Morales finishing at Santo Domingo.
+The sixth and final stage of 70km was in the centre of Cordoba next to the canal del Guadalmellato and climb the Canchuelapara and pass through Trasierra, Las Jaras and Los Morales finishing at Santo Domingo.